 "Turn it with the movement of a Rolex, not a Timex, nice and slow," he said.
 "Just get used to turning it; use both hands to turn it, nice and slow."
 Finally, when he was convinced we were ready, it was time to gather some glass and actually do something.

 Andrew inserted the blowpipe into one of two propane-fired furnaces roaring away 2050 degrees Fahrenheit and collected some molten glass at the end of the metal rod.
-It's warm in the studio, and for the first time all winter, neither Linda or I feel like we needed to wear a sweater.
-T-shirts are good enough.

 We're going to start simply and try to make a paperweight.
 All it has to be is a clump of glass, shaped like anything.
 But of course, we want to make it pretty.
 Or complicated.
 Or both.

 We select from among the roughly 20 different colors available.
 They come as little silica pellets known as "fritt" in coffee cans.
 We roll the gathered glass into one or two or coffee cans and now it's show time.